Mother’s Day is a day for celebrating motherhood…and it’s often a day when mothers are celebrated and honoured.

 Didn’t know how the mortgage would get covered.
 Didn’t know how I would juggle all the balls of raising these precious ones and a career and managing the whole household on my own.
 But mostly didn’t know how I would live in a world where the man who had affirmed and encouraged and believed in me for 16 years now seemed to not care what happened to me.

 I wanted a coma.
 A nice, long 6 month coma.
 It just all seemed too much, and I just didn’t want the pain of existing.
-(I know–I KNOW–comas aren’t a very effective way of checking out of life…but this wasn’t about being practical…it was about not wanting to face life in the months after I was left alone)
+(I know–I KNOW–comas aren’t a very effective way of checking out of life…but this was not about being practical…it was about not wanting to face life in the months after I was left alone.
+I wanted to run away, and a coma seemed to be just the perfect thing!)

 Kids are kids…And the good thing about them is that even the day after your husband leaves to start a life without you, kids need breakfast.
 And to get dressed.
 And they need extra reading to, extra cuddles, and extra reminders to practice their piano lesson.
 They needed me…and there was no room for staying in bed, never mind a coma.